dart-lang/site-www/src/codelabs/async-await/index.md

 Here's an example  that converts `main()` from a synchronous to asynchronous function.

-First, add the `async` keyword before the function body.
+First, add the `async` keyword before the function body:
 {% prettify dart %}
     main() [!async!] {
 {% endprettify %}